masse/collage-solver/README.md

 ![Sample image output of collage-solver](docs/test-collage-output-gen1-pop1.png)

 Image above shows example output after 1 generation using population size of 1 - effectively *not* using the genetic algorithm to illustrate what the naive slice and dice part alone achieves.
-As you can se, no much of the target canvas is used, and relative sizes of the images are varying way too much and our featured surikat image is not even visible...
+As you can se, no much of the target canvas is used, and relative sizes of the images are varying way too much and our featured meerkat image is not even visible...
-This is basically the starting point of a specific individual in the solution that the algorithm may evolve into something more aesthetically pleasing like the first image with the surikat.
+This is basically the starting point of a specific individual in the solution that the algorithm may evolve into something more aesthetically pleasing like the first image with the meerkat.

 To create a layout that meets the basic constraints is relatively straight forward but generating an aesthetically pleasing collage requires additional considerations: